-Since hair (and handbags and high-heels) are markers of femininity, Margaret the girly-girl opponent is immediately brought down to size, and the reader is encouraged to despise the hysterical mother who is upset about something so frivolous.
+Since hair (and handbags and high-heels) are strong markers of femininity, Margaret the girly-girl opponent is immediately brought down to size, and the reader is encouraged to despise the hysterical mother who is upset about something so frivolous.
 Putting aside the fact that actually, cutting someone’s hair is a violation of personhood that women have been talking about for decades and which, from boys and men, is actually really unacceptable.

 Judy’s girly-girl enemy is Jessica Finch who at least breaks the mould of blonde bitches by having dark hair.

 Judy Moody marched into third grade on a plain old Thursday, in a plain old ordinary mood.
 That was before Judy got stung by the Queen Bee.

 Judy sat down at her desk, in the front row next to Frank Pearl.

 “Hey, did you see Jessica Finch?” asked Frank in a low voice.

 “Yeah.
 So?
 I see her every day.
 She sits catty-cornered behind me.”

 — Judy Moody Gets Famous! by Megan McDonald